hyperspy/hyperspy/doc/user_guide/big_data.rst

     >>> s.get_chunk_size(0) # The first navigation axis
     ((200,),)

-.. versionadded:: 1.3.2
+.. versionadded:: 2.0.0

-By default, HyperSpy tries to optimize the chunking for most operations.
-However, it is sometimes possible to manually set a more optimal chunking manually.
-Therefore, many operations take a ``rechunk`` or ``optimize`` keyword argument to disable automatic rechunking.
+Starting in version 2.0.0 HyperSpy does not automatically rechunk datasets as this can lead to reduced performance.
+The ``rechunk`` or ``optimize`` keyword argument can be set to ``True`` to let HyperSpy automatically change the chunking which could potentially speed up operations.

 .. versionadded:: 1.7.0